The Meditation of The Self

 Further, the perception related issues, though found throughout the Course, are heavily focused in the early sections of both the Text and the Workbook, with strong admonitions early in both the Text and the Workbook introduction, to pay special attention to learning this early material.

-After a powerful experience greatly deepened my own search for the Truth during college, I switched my studies from theoretical physics to the emerging cognitive (brain/mind) sciences and focused on the study of human perception, a study I have maintained ever since.
-I was fortunate to be exposed to the earliest theory and research on a view of perception that, in the past decade has become the default position in perception theory and research.
+After a powerful experience greatly deepened my own search for Truth during college, I switched my studies from theoretical physics to the emerging cognitive (brain/mind) sciences and focused on the study of human perception, a study I have maintained ever since.
+I was fortunate to be exposed to the earliest theory and research on a view of perception that, in the past two decades has become the default position in perception theory and research.

 There are a number of competing models for how perception works in the brain, but the increasingly dominant position is that our perception of the world is simply (in a phrase widely used in the field) “our brain’s best guess,” based largely on our past multi-sensory experience.